Top 3 Best Places to See Northern Lights in Scandinavia

 Kiruna, which was previously known as the coal capital of Sweden, tends to attract more and more tourists nowadays.
 Today, this is a great place to observe the northern lights in Sweden.
 The city is pretty large and has plenty of accommodation options, yet reaching it is much more troublesome than reaching Tromsø or Finland’s Lappland.

-Abisko, on the other hand, is a train station, located around 95 kilometers away from Kiruna.
-Some travelers prefer to enjoy the northern lights in this place, whereas it has fewer tourists.
-There are only a few accommodation options available, but budget travelers tend to embark on the aurora borealis safari in this settlement.
+Abisko, on the other hand, is a train station located around 95 kilometers from Kiruna.
+Some travelers prefer to enjoy the northern lights in this place, whereas it receives fewer tourists.
+Only a few accommodation options are available here, but budget travelers tend to travel to this settlement to enjoy an aurora borealis safari.
 The proximity of wild nature is, perhaps, another reason why some visitors prefer Abisko over other places.

 Getting There

-Between these three alternatives, getting to Sweden’s Lapland is the most troublesome process.
+Getting to Sweden’s Lapland is the most troublesome process among these three alternatives.
 The easiest way to get to Kiruna is to take a train from Stockholm.
 Also, you can take a train either from Oslo or from Stockholm to Abisko.
-There are also around 4 daily direct flights from Stockholm to Kiruna.
+There are also around four daily direct flights from Stockholm to Kiruna.

-If you are in Kiruna and would like to go to Abisko, you may reach it by train, taxi, or car.
-Keep in mind to check the train schedule when you fly by plane to Kiruna – you might not succeed to get on the train in time.
+If you are in Kiruna and want to go to Abisko, you may reach it by train, taxi, or car.
+Remember to check the train schedule when you fly by plane to Kiruna – you might not succeed in getting on the train in time.

 Comfort & Facilities

-Ice hotel in Sigtuna must be booked well in advance
+Ice hotel in Kiruna must be booked well in advance

-Kiruna is a relatively large city, and you can expect to find there at least a few dozen hotels and three dozen restaurants.
-Particularly, this city is known for the Kiruna Ice Hotel, which is, indeed, a special experience (you must book it well in advance).
-The room prices typically start from 150 Euro per night.
+Kiruna is a relatively large city, and you can expect to find at least a few dozen hotels and three dozen restaurants there.
+Notably, this city is known for the Kiruna Ice Hotel, which is, indeed, an exceptional experience (you must book it well in advance).
+The room prices typically start from 150 Euros per night.

-Abisko, on the other hand, has only very few accommodation options and no hotels, which is, given its remote location, not surprising.
+Abisko, on the other hand, has very few accommodation options and no hotels, which is not surprising given its remote location.
 Likewise, there are only a few places where you can eat something.
 And obviously, there are no tourist attractions in this town.

 Activities

-And while there are not so many activities in comparison to the alternative destinations, there is likely to be an activity that you may like.
+And while there are not so many activities compared to the alternative destinations, there is likely to be an activity you may love.
 Just like the previous destinations, this region offers dog sledding, reindeer sledding, snowmobiling, ice fishing, cross-country skiing, and snowshoeing tours.
 What’s unusual, though, is that you can try ice climbing in Abisko.

 Additionally, this region offers the following activities to visitors: